Why Choose Cedars-Sinai Marina del Rey Hospital for Spinal Stenosis Treatment?

 Improve flexibility: Practicing flexibility and stretching exercises daily can strengthen the ligaments in the spine and reduce the risk of undergoing disc and ligament degeneration.

-If you have low back pain, numbness and weakness in your legs, feel free to consult our spinal surgeons at Marina Del Rey Hospital.
+If you have low back pain, numbness, and weakness in your legs, feel free to consult our spinal surgeons at Cedars-Sinai Marina del Rey Hospital.